© CS

 In this thesis, these catalysts will be designed and synthesized with special focus on the zeolite function.
 Then, their catalytic performance will be evaluated under near industrial conditions in a lab-scale micro-reactor.

-CO2 can be turned into something useful, via catalytic reactions.
+CO2 can be turned into useful syngas, via catalytic reactions.
 A novel approach to switch on or off a catalytic reactor is to use magnetic induction.
-Reaction temperature (~700°C) can be reached in a few minutes.
-The goal of this project is the synthesis of dual function particles that serve both as active sites and as material heaters.
+Reaction temperature (~700 °C) can be reached in a few seconds.
+The project studies dual function particles that serve both as active sites and as material heaters.

 Your activities: